Traveling from Indiana to Illinois for the Abortion Pill

 March 24, 2026

 Indiana has a near-total abortion ban, but Illinois does not.
 You can legally travel from Indiana to Illinois for the abortion pill.
-The Center for Women in Westchester, IL is approximately 3 hours from Indianapolis and serves patients from Indiana regularly.
-No residency requirement applies.
+The Center for Women in Westchester, IL is about 3 hours from Indianapolis and serves patients from Indiana regularly.
+There is no residency requirement.

 Can I legally travel from Indiana to Illinois for the abortion pill?

 Yes.
 You can legally travel from Indiana to Illinois for abortion care.
-There is no law in Indiana or Illinois that prevents you from seeking healthcare in another state.
-Illinois has no residency requirement — you do not need to live in Illinois or have an Illinois ID to receive care here.
+No law in Indiana or Illinois stops you from getting healthcare in another state.
+Illinois has no residency requirement, so you do not need to live in Illinois or have an Illinois ID to be seen here.

-Indiana's near-total abortion ban, which took effect in 2023, prohibits most abortions in the state with very limited exceptions.
-This law applies only within Indiana.
-Once you cross into Illinois, you are under Illinois law, where abortion is legal and protected by the Illinois Reproductive Health Act.
+Indiana's near-total abortion ban took effect in 2023 and blocks most abortions in that state, with very limited exceptions.
+That law applies only inside Indiana.
+Once you cross into Illinois, you are under Illinois law, and abortion here is legal and protected by the Illinois Reproductive Health Act.

 Illinois also has shield laws that protect patients who travel from other states for abortion care.
-These laws prevent Indiana from using Illinois courts to take legal action against you for receiving care that is legal in Illinois.
+These laws keep Indiana from using Illinois courts to take legal action against you for care that is legal in Illinois.

 How far is the drive from Indiana?

-The Center for Women is located in Westchester, IL, a western suburb of Chicago.
-Here are approximate driving times from major Indiana cities:
+The Center for Women is in Westchester, IL, a western suburb of Chicago.
+Here are rough driving times from major Indiana cities:

-The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-Free parking is available on site.
-The area has restaurants and stores nearby if you need to pass time before or after your appointment.
+The clinic is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154, with free parking on site.
+There are restaurants and stores nearby if you need to pass time before or after your appointment.

 What should I expect at the appointment?

 Your appointment at The Center for Women takes about 1 hour.
-During this visit, the provider will perform an ultrasound to confirm how far along you are, review your health history and any medications you take, and prescribe the abortion pill if you are eligible (up to 10 weeks of pregnancy).
+The provider will do an ultrasound to confirm how far along you are, review your health history and any medicines you take, and prescribe the abortion pill if you are eligible (up to 10 weeks of pregnancy).

-You will take the first pill, mifepristone, at the clinic.
-This pill rarely causes immediate symptoms, so you will feel fine to make the drive home afterward.
-The second set of pills, misoprostol, is taken at home 24 to 48 hours later.
-The provider will give you detailed instructions for when and how to take it.
+You take the first pill, mifepristone, at the clinic.
+It rarely causes immediate symptoms, so you will feel fine to drive home afterward.
+You take the second set of pills, misoprostol, at home 24 to 48 hours later, and the provider will give you clear instructions for when and how to take it.

-The cost is $380, which covers your appointment, ultrasound, both medications, and a follow-up visit.
+The cost is $380, which covers your appointment, ultrasound, both medicines, and a follow-up visit.
 A cash discount is available.
 Bring a valid photo ID to your appointment.

 How do Illinois shield laws protect me?

-Illinois shield laws specifically protect out-of-state patients who travel to Illinois for abortion care.
-Under these laws, Illinois will not cooperate with investigations, subpoenas, or legal actions from other states related to abortion care that was legal in Illinois.
+Illinois shield laws protect out-of-state patients who travel to Illinois for abortion care.
+Under these laws, Illinois will not cooperate with investigations, subpoenas, or legal actions from other states over abortion care that was legal in Illinois.

-This means that Indiana cannot use Illinois courts or law enforcement to pursue legal action against you for receiving the abortion pill in Illinois.
-Your medical records at The Center for Women are protected by both federal HIPAA regulations and Illinois state privacy laws.
+That means Indiana cannot use Illinois courts or law enforcement to go after you for taking the abortion pill in Illinois.
+Your medical records at The Center for Women are also protected by federal HIPAA rules and Illinois state privacy laws.

-Healthcare providers in Illinois are also protected from losing their licenses or facing penalties for serving out-of-state patients.
-The Center for Women regularly cares for patients from Indiana and other states with abortion restrictions.
+Illinois providers are protected too, so they cannot lose their licenses or face penalties for treating out-of-state patients.
+The Center for Women regularly cares for patients from Indiana and other states with abortion bans.

 What practical tips should I know for the trip?

-- Timing: You only need one trip to the clinic.
-The first pill is taken at your appointment, and the second is taken at home.
-Schedule your appointment for a time that allows you to drive home at a comfortable pace.
+You only need one trip to the clinic.
+You take the first pill at your appointment and the second set at home, so schedule a time that lets you drive back at a comfortable pace.

-- Misoprostol timing: Wait until you are home or in a comfortable, private location before taking the second set of pills.
-The provider will instruct you to take misoprostol 24 to 48 hours after your visit, so you will have plenty of time to get home.
+Wait until you are home, or somewhere private and comfortable, before taking the misoprostol.
+The provider will tell you to take it 24 to 48 hours after your visit, which gives you plenty of time to get back.

-- Support person: You do not need a companion, but you are welcome to bring someone.
-They can wait in the waiting area during your appointment.
+You do not need a companion, but you are welcome to bring someone, and they can wait in the waiting area during your appointment.
+If you would rather stay overnight, there are hotels within minutes of the clinic, though there is no medical reason you need to stay.

 Can I bring my children with me?

-The clinic does not have childcare facilities, and children cannot be in the exam room during your appointment.
+The clinic does not have childcare, and children cannot be in the exam room during your appointment.
 If you are traveling with children, plan for another adult to watch them during your 1-hour visit.
-They could wait with your children in a nearby restaurant, park, or shopping area while you are at your appointment.
+They could wait with your children at a nearby restaurant, park, or shopping area.

-If arranging childcare is a barrier to getting care, call the clinic at (708) 450-4545 to discuss your situation.
+If childcare is what stands between you and care, call the clinic at (708) 450-4545 to talk about your situation.
 The staff may be able to help you find a solution.

 How do I schedule my appointment?

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
-Same-day, evening, and weekend appointments are available, which can be especially helpful for patients coordinating travel.
-Let the staff know you are traveling from Indiana so they can help you find the most convenient appointment time.
+Same-day, evening, and weekend appointments are available, which helps when you are planning travel.
+Let the staff know you are coming from Indiana so they can help you find an appointment time that works.

 Do I need an Illinois ID to get the abortion pill in Illinois?

-No. Illinois has no residency requirement for abortion care.
+No. Illinois has no residency requirement for abortion care, so you do not need to be an Illinois resident.
 You can use your Indiana driver's license or any valid photo ID at your appointment.
-You do not need to be an Illinois resident.

 Can Indiana find out I got an abortion in Illinois?

-Illinois shield laws protect your medical records from being shared with other states.
-Illinois will not cooperate with out-of-state investigations or subpoenas related to legal abortion care.
-Your visit is protected by both HIPAA and Illinois state privacy laws.
+Illinois shield laws keep your medical records from being shared with other states.
+Illinois will not cooperate with out-of-state investigations or subpoenas over legal abortion care, and your visit is protected by both HIPAA and Illinois state privacy laws.

 Is it safe to drive home after the appointment?

 Yes.
-The first pill (mifepristone) taken at the clinic rarely causes immediate symptoms.
-Most patients feel completely normal and can drive home safely.
-Symptoms begin later when you take the second set of pills (misoprostol) at home.
+The first pill (mifepristone), taken at the clinic, rarely causes immediate symptoms, so most patients feel completely normal and can drive home safely.
+Symptoms begin later, after you take the second set of pills (misoprostol) at home.

 Do I need to come back for a follow-up visit?

 Yes.
 A follow-up visit is included in your $380 cost.
-Discuss with the clinic whether this can be done by phone or if you need to return in person.
-The staff understands that travel patients have additional logistics to manage.
+Ask the clinic whether it can be done by phone or if you need to return in person.
+The staff knows travel patients have extra logistics to manage.

 What if I am more than 10 weeks pregnant?

 The abortion pill is used for pregnancies up to 10 weeks.
-If you are further along, the provider will discuss your options at your appointment.
+If you are further along, the provider will go over your options at your appointment.
 The Center for Women only provides the abortion pill, not surgical abortion, but can refer you to a facility that offers other options.

 Can I get in legal trouble in Indiana for traveling to Illinois?

-As of the publication date of this article, Indiana's abortion ban does not include penalties for patients who travel out of state to receive legal abortion care.
-Illinois shield laws provide additional protection by preventing cooperation with out-of-state legal actions.
-If you have specific legal concerns, consult an attorney.
+As of the publication date of this article, Indiana's abortion ban has no penalties for patients who travel out of state to receive legal abortion care.
+Illinois shield laws add protection by blocking cooperation with out-of-state legal actions.
+If you have specific legal concerns, talk with an attorney.

 How do I pay for the appointment?

-The cost is $380, which covers everything — appointment, ultrasound, medications, and follow-up.
-A cash discount is available.
-Payment is due at the time of your visit.
+The cost is $380, which covers everything: appointment, ultrasound, medicines, and follow-up.
+A cash discount is available, and payment is due at the time of your visit.